HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 kubectl create secret generic search-client-cert --from-file=client.pem --from-file=client-key.pem --from-file=root-ca.pem -n YOUR_NAMESPACE
 ```

-Please adjust the `YOUR_NAMESPACE` placeholder in accordance with your Kubernetes Namespace in which you have DX and Search deployed.
-If you do not perform this step, the OpenSearch Nodes will not get initialized and the Search Middleware can not communicate with them.
+Adjust the `YOUR_NAMESPACE` placeholder in accordance with your Kubernetes Namespace in which you have DX and search deployed.
+If you do not perform this step, the OpenSearch nodes are not initialized and the Search Middleware cannot communicate with them.

-## Prepare custom-search-values.yaml
+## Preparing the `custom-search-values.yaml`

-To configure your Search deployment, you will need to prepare your `custom-search-values.yaml` which contains all configurable settings.
+To configure your search deployment, you have to prepare your `custom-search-values.yaml` which contains all configurable settings.
 This custom values file only needs to contain the parameters that you want to overwrite with your preferred settings.

-You can get a file with the default configuration you can use the following command:
+You can get a file with the default configuration using the following command:

 ``` sh
 # Command to extract values.ymal from Helm Chart
 helm show values hcl-dx-search.tar.gz > values.yaml
 ```

-This can be used as a blueprint for your `custom-search-values.yaml`.
+You can use this file as a blueprint for your `custom-search-values.yaml`.

-Ensure to adjust the image repository, tags and paths to the repository where you have put the DX container images to:
+Adjust the image repository, tags, and paths to the repository where you put the DX container images.
+Refer to the following values:

 ```yaml
 # Fill in the values fitting to your configuration